-- UWA’s Early Offer program has been designed to ease stress on Year 12 students.
+- UWA’s Early Offer program take some of the stress off Year 12s.
 Knowing that there is a place available for you in your chosen course in advance, can provide you with a clearer direction and help you set manageable goals throughout your final year.
-Plus, getting the administrative processes underway earlier in the year means you will be connected with UWA and we can set you up for a smoother transition from High School to university.
+Plus, getting the administrative processes underway earlier in the year means you will be connected with UWA and we can set you up for a smoother transition from high school to university.

-- Am I able to schedule an appointment with a course adviser?
+- Am I able to schedule an appointment with a Future Students adviser?

-- Am I eligible to apply for an Early Offer for 2023?
+- Am I eligible to apply for an Early Offer?

-You are eligible to apply if you are a current Year 12 student in 2022.
+You are eligible to apply if you are a current Year 12 student in WA.

 - Do students need to achieve WACE (i.e. school graduation)?

-- Yes.
-All students who successfully obtain a UWA Early Offer will be required to complete WACE and satisfy UWA’s English Language Competence (ELC) requirement.
+- Yes, all students who successfully obtain a UWA Early Offer will be required to complete WACE and satisfy UWA’s English Language Competence requirement.
 Students completing IB at a WA school are also eligible for an Early Offer.

 - How can I meet UWA’s English Language Competency (ELC)?

-You can achieve this by obtaining a final scaled mark of 50 or more in WACE ATAR English, Literature or EALD, through completion of a recognised test of English or by completing a communications unit at UWA in your first semester.
+You can achieve the ELC requirements for UWA by obtaining a final scaled mark of 50 or more in WACE ATAR English, Literature or EALD, through completion of a recognised test of English or by completing a communications unit at UWA in your first semester.

 - Will my Early Offer still stand if I choose to take a gap year?

-Yes, if a student has been granted a place then students would simply be governed by the rules concerning deferral.
+Yes, if you have been granted a place at UWA, then you would need to follow UWA's deferral guide.
 This means that students planning to take a gap year are still able to do so by applying and deferring their offer.